sharifahzabedah/zab/README.md

-a test page for idea bank
+A demo page for a gamified idea bank contest with leaderboard with point system - collected from idea submission, voting ideas